chrisdavidpham/chrisdavidpham/README.md

 ## About
-Technologist, musician, and creator of digital and physical works.
+Technologist, coach, musician, and creator of digital and physical works.
 https://chrisdavidpham.com
 ## The gist of it
 https://gist.github.com/chrisdavidpham